 Coaching by phone allows you to find a coach anywhere in the world.
 At Launch Project, we’ve worked with clients from countries as diverse as South Korea, France, and the UK.

 And many coaches (myself included) will also work by Zoom/Skype/Google Hangouts or in person.

 The one place you can’t be for coaching: a moving vehicle.
 You’ll also want privacy and quiet to make the most of your coaching session (yes, a non-moving vehicle is fine!).

 WHO should I work with?

-Look for a coach with who has experience in your field and with whom you have chemistry.
+Look for a coach who has experience in the type of change you want to make and with whom you have chemistry.

 Choosing a coach is personal, and there must be chemistry.
 Coaching is deep work, and you can only do that work in a meaningful way when you feel connected and able to trust the person on the other end.

 Every coach I know offers an opportunity to speak before you make your choice.
 It’s not so much about experiencing coaching as it is about checking for fit.
 If you feel awkward or even that something small is off, go with your gut.